Your IP is 38.107.191.104 IP United States, You should hide your IP address

 Disconnect

-To disconnect, just right click on the OpenVPN symbol and select Disconnect.
+To disconnect, just right click on the OpenVPN server you where connected and select Disconnect.